A-Dying-Pig/YiranLei.github.io/dota2_ember_spirit.md

 ## <img src="https://static.wikia.nocookie.net/dota2_gamepedia/images/c/cd/Emoticon_snicker.gif" width="32" style="vertical-align: middle;"> Ganking Side Lanes with Power Runes

 **Power runes** massively increase gank success in the early game, especially when rotating to side lanes.
-Ember Spirit’s spell damage is extremely high at this stage—commit fully and use **all** of your spells.
-When executed correctly, this often secures a kill even against enemies who have more gold or XP.
+Ember Spirit’s spell damage is extremely high at this stage— when commiting fully and using **all** of your spells.
+This often secures a kill even against enemies who have more gold or XP.

 <div style="
   margin: 2em 0;